 Welcome, web traders!
 We are very excited to introduce you to our new Web Based Trading platform (WBT 2.0), and help you transition to the new layout and features.
-The Web Based Trading 2.0 Beta is the ultimate culmination of our classic web based platform (WBT 1.0) and our current desktop platform.
+The Web Based Trading 2.0 is the ultimate culmination of our classic web based platform (WBT 1.0) and our current desktop platform.
 This guide will primarily cover the similarities and differences between the two platforms and how to best transition to the new layout and features.
-If you are looking for additional details on the WBT 2.0 Beta Platform, please reference the WBT 2.0 Beta User guide and video found here.
+If you are looking for additional details on the WBT 2.0 Platform, please reference the WBT 2.0 User guide and video found here.

 When you initially launch WBT 2.0, you may be thrown off by the fact that there is no longer a home page.
 Like the desktop platform, when you log into your tastytrade account on WBT 2.0, the browser will default to the Positions tab (previously named Portfolio).
 Although we plan to introduce an account summary window in the WBT 2.0 web navigation bar, there is no home page in its current iteration.

 Much like its counterpart, WBT 2.0 is built into several customizable and distinct panels.
 Each is labeled in numerical order below.